 Should NH increase tolls and/or add new toll booths?

-There are no toll increases in the state's recently-passed ten-year transportation plan, but it does call for a switch to all-electronic or "open road" tolling in Rochester and Dover, a change estimated to take place by 2021.
+The state's ten-year transportation plan calls for a switch to all-electronic or "open road" tolling in Rochester and Dover, a change estimated to take place by 2021.
 The DOT is also looking at swapping the Bedford tolls to either all-electronic or a hybrid system with both cash and high-speed "open road" tolling lanes.

 CONTACT ELECTED OFFICIALS »